AGnias47/spotify-playlist-generator/README.md

 The requests module is used for handling all REST API calls, and the fuzzywuzzy module is used for fuzzy matching when searching for tracks through Spotify.

-## Continued work
+## Potential improvements
- * Docstring cleanup
  * Easier method of using / obtaining OAuth Token
-## Potential improvements
  * User testing with more diverse array of songs
  * Full coverage of classes with available API calls
  * Allow for usage of already created playlists